 It took me many tries before I got Gabi’s eyes just right.
 Eyes are so important!
 They say that eyes are the window to the soul!

 After stitching on her eyes, I think that Gabriola Frog does indeed have a soul!
 Gabi, as I like to call her, is bursting with personality.
-She’s a happy-go-lucky frog.
-You’ll melt the first time she bats those beautiful crochet frog eyes at you
+In face, she’s a happy-go-lucky frog.
+You’ll melt the first time she bats those beautiful crochet frog eyes at you 😉.

 One ball of dollar store yarn is all it took!
 The entire project cost me a whopping $1.25 (the cost of the yarn) because I upcycled scraps of yarn, fibrefill, beads and embroidery thread left over from other projects to create her.